 This is a capstone course integrating activities and responsibilities related to clinical processes in one of the specific advanced practice specialties: critical care, neonatal, pediatrics, management or education.
+Prerequisite: Acceptance into the Community Health BAS program.

 Computer Science

 Tacoma Community College offers a wide range of courses involving computer applications.
 The courses listed below are designed to satisfy computer programming requirements for engineering and science majors.
 Students intending to major in Computer Science at a baccalaureate institution should work toward an Associate of Arts in Computer Science degree.
 Students intending to major in Computer Engineering at a baccalaureate institution should work toward an Associate of Science (AS-T2) in Computer Engineering.
 Students interested in introductory computer courses or business applications should see courses listed under Computer User.